[after playing out all possible outcomes for Global Thermonuclear War]

 David Lightman: Hey, I don't believe that any system is totally secure.

-Computer Voice: Skybird, this is Dropking with a red dash alpha message in two parts.
+voice over intercom: Skybird, this is Dropkick with a red dash alpha message in two parts.
 Break.
 Break.
 Stand by to verify.

 Captain Jerry Lawson: [grabs red binder] Stand by to copy message.